imasm/samschanneledit/README.md

 Last changelog
 --------------
+### Version 0.11 ###

+* Fixed channel names output.
+Names in Russian output correctly.
+Other languages must do so
+* Channel data edit feature realized.
+You can edit channel name and favourites.

 ### Version 0.10 ###

 * Applied a patch created by Andreas Winter to save sort order to file and restore after.